Eyewitness (British TV series)

-Eyewitness is a British nature and science television series produced by the BBC and DK Vision.
-The series is based on the bestselling series of Eyewitness Books by Dorling Kindersley, which still continues to this day.
-Guy Michelmore composed the series' opening and ending themes, as well as the score for each individual episode of Season 1, with Guy Dagul writing the score for each individual episode of Seasons 2 and 3, respectively.
+Eyewitness is a nature and science television series based on the bestselling Eyewitness Books series by Dorling Kindersley.
+It was produced by the BBC, DK Vision (the video production arm of Dorling Kindersley) and Oregon Public Broadcasting.
+Guy Michelmore composed the series' opening and ending themes, as well as the score for each individual episode of Season 1, with Guy Dagul writing the score for each individual episode of seasons 2 and 3, respectively.
 Dagul's scores for season 3 also incorporated stock music tracks and cues by Dick DeBenedictis.
+The series aired from 1995 to 1998 (seasons 1–3) on PBS in the United States and from 1995 to 1996 (seasons 1–2) on Disney Channel in the United Kingdom.

+Premise

+Eyewitness is a documentary series.
+Each half-hour episode focuses on a single subject in the field of natural science, such as the Solar System or the various functions of the human body, similar in form to the book series on which it was based, with most being based, in part or in whole, off of existing book titles at the time, with few exceptions (though some titles, such as "Planets" and "Natural Disaster" started off as episodes and were made into books years later).